zlikavac32/symfony-extras/docs/dynamic-decorator.md

 By adding property `proxy: true` to the template decorator tag, decorator will be proxied so that it implements all of the additional interfaces that decorated service implements.
 Missing methods will just proxy to the decorated service.

+To use decorator proxy, container requires must not be inlined (`container.dumper.inline_class_loader` parameter must not exist or be set to `false`).

 For more info check [https://github.com/zlikavac32/nsb-decorators](https://github.com/zlikavac32/nsb-decorators)